top of page

 • Altered proprioception affecting bite, chewing patterns, and jaw alignment

-• Increased susceptibility to oral trauma due to tissue laxity
+• Increased susceptibility to oral trauma due to tissue laxity (looseness)

 • Pathological wound healing pathways specific to connective tissue disorders